CoreMedia/ckeditor-plugins/packages/ckeditor5-dataprocessor-support/README.md

 # CKEditor 5: DataProcessor Support

-In CKEditor 4 a central part of the mapping architecture where HTML filters and data filters
+In CKEditor 4 a central part of the mapping architecture were HTML filters and data filters
 (see
 [Class HtmlDataProcessor (CKEDITOR.htmlDataProcessor)](https://ckeditor.com/docs/ckeditor4/latest/api/CKEDITOR_htmlDataProcessor.html)